Middle Crescent (crater)

-Middle Crescent crater is a small crater in Mare Cognitum on the Moon.
+Middle Crescent crater is a small crater in Oceanus Procellarum on the Moon.
 The name of the crater was formally adopted by the IAU in 1973.

-The Apollo 12 astronauts Pete Conrad and Alan Bean landed the Lunar Module (LM) Intrepid east of Middle Crescent crater on November 24, 1969.
+Apollo 12 astronauts Pete Conrad and Alan Bean landed the Lunar Module (LM) Intrepid east of Middle Crescent crater on November 19, 1969.
 To the southeast of Middle Crescent is Head crater.
 Middle Crescent is the largest crater visited by the Apollo 12 astronauts.

+The crater was described in the Apollo 12 Preliminary Science Report: